-- (1) Corresponds to the IFRS 16 operating lease expense. - (2) Corresponds to financial income and expense immediately payable (i.e. excluding non-cash items). - (3) Corresponds to taxes immediately payable (i.e. excluding deferred taxes). - (4) Excludes change in accrued interests on loans and change in other financial debt, which were nil in Q1 2022 and 2023.

-- (5) Excluding capex relating to right of use assets under IFRS 16. - (6) In 2022, the non-recurring items correspond to a one-off payment as part of a change in VAT payment in France - (7) Corresponds to the addition of cash flow from operations and cash flow from capex; before payment of dividends, capital increases and acquisitions. - (8) Excluding change in derivative instruments.
+- (1) Corresponds to the IFRS 16 operating lease expense. - (2) Corresponds to financial income and expense immediately payable (i.e. excluding non-cash items). - (3) Corresponds to taxes immediately payable (i.e. excluding deferred taxes). - (4) Excludes change in accrued interests on loans and change in other financial debt, which together totaled €0,3 million in H1 2023 and €1,2 million in H1 2022. - (5) Excluding capex relating to right of use assets under IFRS 16. - (6) In 2022, the non-recurring items correspond to a one-off payment as part of a change in VAT payment method in France. - (7) Corresponds to the addition of cash flow from operations and cash flow from capex; before payment of dividends, capital increases and acquisitions. - (8) Excluding change in derivative instruments.